How to Correct Flared Ribs Without surgery

-What made it worse was the seemingly non-interested doctor who told me that the only way to correct protruding ribcage is through a painful surgery costing $40 000 and took years to recover from.
+What made it worse was the seemingly non-interested doctor who told me that the only way to correct a protruding rib cage is through surgery.

-In addition, if I opted for the surgery, I couldn’t participate in any sports or do any activity that raises the heart rate to a certain extent.
+In addition, if I opted for the surgery, I couldn’t participate in any sports or do any activity that raises the heart rate to a certain point.

 This wasn’t what I was looking for!

-I went to every single best pectus excavatum surgeon in my country.
+I went to every single great cardiothoracic surgeon in my country.

-Luckily, I stumbled upon a specialist that claimed that rib flaring could be fixed without surgery.
+Luckily, I stumbled upon a specialist that claimed rib flaring could be fixed without surgery.

 I was utterly excited about the news.